LunaTheFoxgirl/rust-dk/README.md

 Rust (Danish for Rust) is here to save your day, as it allows you to write Rust programs in Danish, using Danish keywords, Danish function names and Danish idioms.

 You're don't feel at ease using only Danish words?
 Don't worry!
 Danish Rust is fully compatible with English-Rust, so you can mix both at your convenience.
+Take your danglish to the next level!

 Here's an example of what can be achieved with Rust: